Science, Art, Litt, Science based Art & Science Communication

 Q: What will happen if we ban science from the world now?

-Krishna: Go head and do it!
+Krishna: Go ahead and do it!
 You will become a mass murderer!

 No agriculture as we know it now, half of the population would die of starvation.
 No medicines, another one fourth would die of diseases.
 Some women and babies die during child birth.
 You would be infected with parasites making you feel sick all the time!
 No safe houses to shelter you, no weather warnings and one-tenth of people would die of natural calamities!